MelodyRackham/simple-server/notes.md

 2. It has to be unique.
 There can't be two entries with the same ID.
 (It doesn't always have to be an integer).. but that is the easiest.

 First step when creating a new table is to create your primary id, almost always an autoincrementing id.

+What is a migration? -->
+It's the way we're going to create databases using knex A representation of changes we want to make to the Database schema.
+(A way of keeping track of how the database changes and morphs over time)